pyvista/pyvista/docs/examples.rst

     img = plotter.screenshot('airplane.png')
     plotter.close()

-The points and faces from the mesh are directly accessible as a numpy array:
+The points and faces from the mesh are directly accessible as a NumPy array:

 .. code:: python